browserengineering/book/book/scripts.md

 browsers, that's important since one script might define library functions that another script wants to call.

-Let's start exporting functions.
-The JavaScript function `console.log` corresponds to the Python `print` function.[^5] We can leverage this correspondence using `export_function`:
+To provide JavaScript access to the outside world---such as to the console output---we must export functions.
+The JavaScript function `console.log` corresponds to the Python `print` function.
+We leverage this correspondence using DukPy's `export_function`:[^5]

 [^5]: If you're using Python 2, for some reason, you'll need to write
     a little wrapper function around `print` instead.